tassan/avalon-cli/README.md

 ---

-**Avalon CLI** is a fun and easy-to-use tool for introducing people to Avalon CMS with a couple of simple commands.
+**Avalon CLI** is a fun and easy-to-use tool for introducing people to Avalon CMS and working with Markdown.
 Enjoy using it!